steven-mt/yt-dlp-helper/README.md

 - the Python file [yt_dlp_helper.py](yt_dlp_helper.py)
 - the pip requirements file [requirements.txt](requirements.txt)

+If you would like to run the file directly, you can skip to [this section](#installing-dependencies-using-requirementstxt "Installing Dependencies Using requirements.txt"), but if you would like to edit and/or run the code in a virtual environment, you can go to the [next section](#virtual-environment "Virtual Environment").

 ### Virtual Environment

 To isolate package installations from other projects, you may want to set up a Python virtual environment at your chosen directory by using the following command: